MaryamAsgarinezhad/obsidian/DevOps/CI-CD Pipeline.md

 - Deploy pipeline (CD) is for replacing generated image versions into values.yaml file.

-**All the CI/CD pipeline if before deploying applcation using helm commands or argoCD.**
+**All the CI/CD pipeline if before deploying application using helm commands or argoCD.**

 -----